sud0n1m/iamnotaprogrammer.com/_posts/2012-08-25-Straight-Talk-MVNO-ATT-45-per-month-virgin-mobile.md

 A few months ago Virgin Mobile started selling the iPhone 4S.
 The difference between them and everyone else is they sell the iPhone at full price.
 Also, Virgin is a Mobile Virtual Network Operator (MVNO).
 They buy service in bulk from Sprint to resell to other people.
 Sprint (Virgin’s backbone) & Verizon are both on CDMA, but AT&T isn’t.
 So a Virgin Mobile iPhone can’t work on AT&T.

 I considered spending the $549 on the 8gb iPhone 4s.
-If you give your credit card number to Virgin, your monthly plan is as low as $30 a month (you get $5 off their listed $35 rate if you give a credit card and auto-renew) for unlimited data and 300 minutes.
+If you give your credit card number to Virgin, your monthly plan is as low as [$30 a month](http://www.virginmobileusa.com/iphone) for unlimited data and 300 minutes.

 ![Graph showing break even](https://docs.google.com/spreadsheet/oimg?key=0AovD6KFbuDUpdGRJWjdsNkpXanZYdFU2cEpaaVU4QWc&oid=1&zx=9vy469g774qc)